2003 standoff in Abbeville, South Carolina: The aftermath

-Steven Bixby is currently on South Carolina's death row at the Lieber Correctional Institution in Ridgeville.
+Steven Bixby is currently on South Carolina's death row at the Broad River Correctional Institution, in Columbia, South Carolina.
 On February 19, 2007, a Chesterfield County jury found Steven Bixby guilty on 17 counts, including both murders and several lesser charges of kidnapping and conspiracy.
 On February 21, 2007, this same jury recommended that Steven Bixby receive two death sentences for the murders and 125 years in prison for the lesser charges.
 Bixby was scheduled to be executed on April 22, 2007; however, the appeals process has not been exhausted.
 On August 16, 2010, the South Carolina Supreme Court affirmed the conviction of Steven Bixby and the death sentence (State v.
 Bixby, Opinion No. 26871, August 16, 2010).

 While in jail, Steven Bixby wrote over 1,500 pages of letters to his girlfriend.
 Some of the letters, signed "chaotic patriot Steve", were admitted during his trial.

 Despite initial concerns over security at the 100-year-old Abbeville County Courthouse, Eighth Circuit Judicial Solicitor Jerry Peace determined on August 29, 2006, that the trial would be held in Abbeville County.
 The trial began on February 14, 2007, with a jury brought in from 160 miles away.

 On October 26, 2007, Rita Bixby was found guilty in Abbeville County Court of General Sessions.
 Judge Alexander Macauley presided over the week-long trial.
 Rita Bixby was found guilty by a jury of one count of conspiracy to commit murder, 1 count of accessory before the fact in the murder of Danny Wilson, and 1 count of accessory before the fact in the murder of Donnie Ouzts.
 The maximum penalty that could be imposed on the conspiracy count was 5 years.
 The accessory charge carried a minimum sentence of 30 years to life without parole.
 Judge Alexander Macauley sentenced Rita Bixby to 5 years in the custody of the Department of Corrections for the charge of conspiracy to commit murder.
 He sentenced her to life without parole on each accessory conviction.
 Rita Bixby made no statement to the court, only asking her attorney to advise Judge Macauley that she "is not guilty of these charges".
 Tearful family members of the deceased who were present for the trial embraced each other in relief at the ruling of Judge Macauley.
 On the date of her sentence, Rita Bixby was 75 years old.

-Because Arthur Bixby had developed dementia, he was not capable of standing trial.
+Because Arthur Bixby had developed dementia, he was found not capable of standing trial.
 In July 2008, prosecutors dropped the murder charges and requested the probate court commit him indefinitely.

 On February 22, 2008, South Carolina state transportation officials agreed to name a stretch of state Highway 72 in Abbeville County for Abbeville County Deputy Sheriff Danny Wilson and Abbeville County Magistrate's Constable Donnie Ouzts.

-On August 17, 2010, the South Carolina Supreme Court upheld the death sentence for Steven Bixby.